-French History @IHR The Modern French History seminar series has been running for many years at the IHR.
-Once or twice a month, during term time, the co-convenors invite a historian of France to discuss their research in a convivial and stimulating setting between 17h30 and 19h, followed by drinks at the Birkbeck Bar and dinner in Bloomsbury.
-For those living out of London who cannot make it to the seminar, this regular feature summarises the latest seminar invitations and discussions.
+French History @IHR (managed by the seminar co-convenors) The Modern French History seminar series has been running for many years at the IHR on Mondays at 17h30-19h.
+For those living out of London who cannot make it to the seminar, this regular feature summarises the latest seminar invitations and discussions, and as of June 2020 also hosts the virtual seminars.

-Feature Archive Each month (almost!) a researcher discusses an archive which they have used: from national archives to departmental archives, from archives in France to archives in America, from oral history to conducting your own interviews, be inspired by new ideas and archives you had not thought of using before….
+Feature Archive (managed by Will Rispin with multiple contributors) A researcher discusses an archive which they have used: from national archives to departmental archives, from archives in France to archives in America, from oral history to conducting their own interviews.
+They share logistical information about the archives, but also insights into the material that could interest others.

 Applying for Jobs Whether you are still doing a PhD or are already an Early Career Researcher on a temporary contract, you probably know that launching your career in academia can be as exciting and fulfilling as it can be terrifying and heartbreaking.
 We give insights into applications, interview techniques, publications and real postdoc experiences.